Posted on 11/9/2017 in Accessibility

 Below is a summary of the a11ybos2017, based on attended sessions.
 Unfortunately, slides or resources linked to any presentations attended were not made available to us.

-After the opening remarks, the Keynote speech was delivered by Chieko Asakawa, an IBM Fellow (IBM’s most prestigious technical honor).
+After the opening remarks, the Keynote speech was delivered by Chieko Asakawa, an IBM Fellow (IBM's most prestigious technical honor).
 Computers are reaching the point where they can help in sensing, recognizing, and understanding the real world for people who are blind and visually impaired through the advances made in cognitive computing technologies.
-Ms. Asakawa discussed her research related to Information Accessibility at IBM Research, then the concept of Cognitive Assistance for the Blind, and lastly played short videos and demos (one demo, below, starts at approximately 5 minutes and 40 seconds into video below):
+Ms. Asakawa discussed her research related to Information Accessibility at IBM Research, then the concept of Cognitive Assistance for the Blind, and lastly played short videos and demos (one demo, below, starts at approximately 5 minutes and 40 seconds into the video below):

 Ms. Asakawa's keynote speech was incredibly informative in showing the advances that are being made with the use of AI and how this technology can improve quality of life.

 Next was the panel on the Impact of AI on Accessibility Solutions.
 This discussion covered innovations in AI, machine learning, and new possibilities and solutions that benefit people with disabilities with VR.
 Topics covered:

 - Aging population:

 - Using VR to bring people together in virtual spaces (i.e. - virtual family reunions hosted in another country)

 - Empathy training with VR (i.e. - experience various forms of disabilities);